 Common fraud schemes & scams

-Fraud is on the rise globally: according to a 2022 PwC study, 51% of surveyed organizations experience fraud in the past two years, the highest level in 20 years of research (1).
+Fraud is on the rise globally: according to a 2022 PwC study, 51% of surveyed organizations experience fraud in the previous two years, the highest level in 20 years of research.
 There are countless types of fraud schemes - countless ways a fraudster can scam a person or a business out of money or other assets.
+This article takes a look at some of the most common ones - with some visualizations to show how they work.

-Fraud schemes can also be categorized as first-party fraud or third-party fraud.
+Fraud schemes can also be categorized as first-party fraud, second-party, or third-party fraud.

 • First-party fraud is when a fraudster purposely misrepresents their identity by using a synthetic or stolen identity.